Pasta With Goat Cheese, Chicken, Asparagus and Mushrooms

 Prepare pasta al dente according to package instructions.
 (I would add the pasta to the boiling water around the time you begin cooking the asparagus and mushrooms.)

 Season the chicken with salt and freshly-ground black pepper.
 Heat 2 Tbsp. olive oil over medium-high heat.
 When oil is shimmering, add the chicken and cook 5-7 minutes (flipping halfway through) until the outside is lightly golden and the center is no longer pink.
 Remove chicken and set aside.
 Add the remaining 1 Tbsp. olive oil, and once it has heated, add the shallot.
 Saute for 2 minutes, then add the asparagus and mushrooms.
 Continue cooking for another 4-6 minutes, stirring occasionally.
+Add in the garlic and cook for an additional 1 minute until fragrant.
 Remove skillet from heat.

 While the vegetables are cooking, heat the butter in a small saucepan over medium heat.
 Add flour, and whisk quickly to combine, then let cook for 1 minute.
 Add 1 cup of the pasta water, goat cheese, Parmesan cheese, and a generous pinch of salt and freshly-ground black pepper, and whisk to combine.
 Cook for 1 minute, then reduce heat to low until the pasta is ready.
 If the sauce is too thick, gradually add additional tablespoons of pasta water until you reach the desired consistency.